endsummercamp/badge-2025/folding/README.md

-Here is your content formatted as a clear and professional `README.md` in Markdown style:

----

 # Folding Instructions for the BadgESC{21} Badge

 These are the instructions for folding the **BadgESC{21} Badge** into its final cube shape.